 Mauritius

 In contrast to Comoros and Madagascar, Mauritius’ performance on health and social indicators is better, proving the importance of consistent and relevant government investment in the public health sector and social institutions.
 According to time-series data reported by the Government of Mauritius, however, there are recent spikes in MMR and under-five mortality (especially in 2017).
 Gender Links finds that about a quarter of women in Mauritius have experienced some form of GBV in their lifetime, including partner and non-partner violence, while a similar proportion of men admit to perpetuating violence against women in their lifetime.
-Violence occurs primarily in intimate partner relationships, showing how IPV is the predominant type of GBV in the island country, in addition to minimal rates of reporting: 0.3% of women in Mauritius have reported domestic violence.
+Violence occurs primarily in intimate partner relationships, showing how IPV is the predominant type of GBV in the island country, in addition to minimal rates of reporting: only 0.3% of women in Mauritius have reported domestic violence.
 It can be speculated from the Gender Links baseline study that actual levels of GBV (and IPV) are higher and go underreported in the country.

 Linkages between health indicators, climate change resilience and GBV are less tenuous than previously assumed and have been emphasised more and more through targeted socio-anthropological research.
 For the overall success of climate change adaptation efforts, these considerations need to inform mainstreaming activities, to ensure better targeting of beneficiaries and delivery of project goals.